python/cpython/Doc/library/random.rst

 Class :class:`Random` can also be subclassed if you want to use a different basic generator of your own devising: in that case, override the :meth:`random`, :meth:`seed`, :meth:`getstate`, and :meth:`setstate`.
-Optionally, a new generator can supply a :meth:`getrandombits` method --- this allows :meth:`randrange` to produce selections over an arbitrarily large range.
+Optionally, a new generator can supply a :meth:`getrandbits` method --- this allows :meth:`randrange` to produce selections over an arbitrarily large range.